 By using RAG, organizational leaders can identify and take action on items that require attention.

 Red indicates a project is behind schedule, over budget, or otherwise in trouble.
 Amber signals that while a project is on track, there are issues or risks that need further investigation.
-Green means all is well and the project is progressing as expected.
+Green means all is well, and the project is progressing as expected.

-In this article, we will explain how teams can utilize a RAG status analysis for software development, in particular Release Management.
+In this article, we will explain how teams can utilize a RAG status analysis for software development, in particular release management.
 We’ll provide you with details on how to map the RAG model onto your releases and projects and offer advice on what steps you should take if a project has stalled (red status).

 However, before diving into mapping techniques, let’s clearly define each color code according to its place in the scale of software project management.